HenrikMoe/Service-Infrastructure/README.md

 - **On Demand Data Directory Assemblies**
   - **Find Deep Data:** Train AI with required combinations of data directories and file augmentation actions to query for data in encoded systems.
       - **Standard:** N/A - Innovative approach, possibly aligned with future cybersecurity frameworks.

+- **AI Generated OS**
+  - **Eliminate Zero-Day Package Vulnerabilities:** Use AI training data from well-known operating systems such as Nix, Guix, Arch Linux, Gentoo, and BSD, along with specific data on zero-day vulnerabilities.
+Train AI to recognize and counteract package attribute combination attack vectors inherit to the OS as they emerge.
+     - **Standard:** Develop and maintain an operating system that is inherently resistant to sabotage, providing a system with perfect information security for the future.

+- **Environment Secret Exploitation Detection**
+  - **Secret Leakage Analysis:** Use AI to scan package sources, build logs, and runtime environments for inadvertently exposed secrets like API keys, credentials, or configuration files.
+      - **Standard:** Custom, potentially aligned with OWASP Top Ten for secrets management.

 - **Community-Driven Security Response**
   - **Rapid Response and Patching:** Establish a community-driven, AI-assisted response team to analyze, confirm, and patch vulnerabilities as soon as they are identified.